-- More information and lecture notes can be found at www.csie.ntu.edu.tw/~lyuu/complexity.html - Homeworks, exams, solutions and teaching assistants will be announced there. - Please ask many questions in class. - This is the best way for me to remember you in a large class.^a
+- Please ask many questions in class. - This is the best way for me to remember you in a large class.^a

-^a "[A] science concentrator [...] said that in his eighth semester of [Harvard] college, there was not a single science professor who could identify him by name."
+^aLawrence H. Summers, "[A] science concentrator [...] said that in his eighth semester of [Harvard] college, there was not a single science professor who could identify him by name."
 (New York Times, September 3, 2003.)